 \subsection{UAV-Assisted Wildfire Monitoring}

 Ground sensors are deployed across wildfire-prone areas to monitor critical environmental parameters such as temperature, humidity, and gas concentrations.
-UAVs play a crucial role in efficiently collecting this sensor data, particularly in remote or hazardous regions where human access is limited or unsafe.
-Their ability to reach difficult terrain enhances both the efficiency and cost-effectiveness of data collection operations.
-By removing the need for personnel to enter high-risk zones, UAVs significantly reduce safety concerns during wildfire events.
-Furthermore, their mobility enables rapid coverage of large areas, allowing for timely situational awareness and more effective decision-making during firefighting.
+UAVs play a crucial role in efficiently collecting this sensory data, especially in remote or dangerous regions where human access is restricted or unsafe.
+Their ability to reach difficult terrain increases both the efficiency and cost-effectiveness of data collection.
+By eliminating the need for personnel to enter hazardous areas, UAVs significantly reduce safety risks during wildfires.
+In addition, their mobility allows rapid coverage of large areas, enabling timely situational awareness and more effective decision-making in firefighting.

-In UAWM, the AoI is a key metric that quantifies the timeliness of sensor data by measuring the delay between data generation and its collection by the UAV.
-Poor UAV flight planning or control can lead to increased AoI, resulting in outdated or less useful information~\cite{emami2023deep}.
+In UAWM, AoI is an important metric that quantifies the timeliness of sensor data by measuring the delay between data generation and its collection by the UAV.
+Poor UAV flight planning or control can increase AoI, resulting in outdated or less useful information.